 - Barrier to entry: How easy will it be to enter a market and compete with the existing brands?
-If there are already a number of established, successful brands with high sales and a lot of customer reviews, then your chance of success will be low.
+If there are already many established, successful brands with high sales and a lot of customer reviews, then your chance of success will be low.
 The ideal market for new sellers is one with low competition and high demand.

 - Monthly sales: How many units are sold each month?
-In order to understand how many products you need to order from the manufacturer (which is typically in China and leads to long shipping times), it’s important to know how much demand for this product currently exists on Amazon.
-Look at how many units are sold each month for products on the first few pages for the product’s main keywords, keeping in mind that you’ll likely need to order at least 2 month’s worth upfront.
+To understand how many products you need to order from the manufacturer (which is typically in China and leads to long shipping times), it’s important to know how much demand for this product currently exists on Amazon.
+Look at how many units are sold each month for products on the first few pages for the product’s main keywords, keeping in mind that you’ll likely need to order at least 2 months’ worth upfront.

 - Market trends: How does this product sell throughout the year?
-Certain markets are seasonal and see spikes in sales during certain times of the year related to holidays or changes in the season.
+Certain markets are seasonal and see spikes in sales during certain times of the year related to holidays or seasonal changes.
 You’ll need to anticipate these trends for inventory reasons, and if this seasonality doesn’t appeal to you, it would be best to avoid products that depend on demand at certain times of the year.

 The Amazon marketplace can be overwhelming, especially to newer sellers, but by using software like this to gather data and help find strong product ideas, you increase your chances of success.